tksfz/pronto/README.md

 # Pronto - dataflow scripting for Play

 Pronto is a module for Play Framework 2.0.
 It adds the ability to write interactive "scripts" inside your controllers.
 The scripts can render HTML UI to the page and handle forms.
 They are written in a compact, imperative style.
-But they are _non-blocking_ because they use Akka dataflow concurrency (which uses continuations).
+Yet the scripts are _non-blocking_ .
+Pronto leverages Play's support for WebSockets + Iteratees + Akka dataflow concurrency.
 For example:

 In your controller: